ZiskanderZ/ECG_analyze/README.md

 # ECG Analyzer

 This project is made to classify ECG data.
 This algorithm can recognize normal sinus rhythm, atrial fibrillation (AF), an alternative rhythm, or is too noisy to be classified.
-More information about the data can be found here https://physionet.org/content/challenge-2017/1.0.0/.
+More information about the data can be found [here](https://physionet.org/content/challenge-2017/1.0.0/).

 If you want to use this algorithm, you need to: